72 Hours in Paris: An Art & Food Itinerary

 Take a cooking class at La Cuisine Paris

 A fun thing to do while in Paris is to take a French cooking class.
-La Cuisine Paris has a sauces class which is so fun and focused on the foundational sauces from which most French cuisine comes.
+La Cuisine Paris, along the Seine river and île de la cité — that has Sainte-Chapelle and Notre Dame — has a sauces class which is so fun and focused on the foundational sauces from which most French cuisine comes.
 You’ll learn a lot and appreciate the cuisine you're eating much more when you're trying to make a bechamel sauce and realize it's very difficult.
 They also have baking classes.
 A lot of the classes include a shared meal at the end, so you'll cook all together and then eat together for dinner.